South Africa national rugby union team: 2007 Rugby World Cup victory

 At the 2007 Rugby World Cup in France, the Springboks won their pool.
 The Springboks then defeated Fiji 37–20 in the quarter-finals, and Argentina 37–13 in the semi-finals.
 In the final they prevailed 15–6 over England to lift the Webb Ellis Cup for a second time.

 In January 2008, Peter de Villiers was appointed as the first non-white coach of the Springboks.
 De Villiers's first squad included ten of colour.
 The team finishes last in the Tri Nations, but notched several wins during their 2008 end of year tour.

 The 2009 season was more successful.
 The Boks earned a 2–1 series win over the Lions, and then won the 2009 Tri Nations Series.
 However, during the November tests they lost their top spot in the IRB rankings with losses to France and Ireland.
 Nonetheless, the Boks were named IRB International Team of the Year.

 The Boks' June 2010 test campaign included a win over France (their first victory over the French since 2005).

 However, the Boks performed poorly in the 2010 Tri Nations campaign, sliding to third in the world rankings.

 In the 2011 Tri Nations the Boks rested a number of players in preparation for the upcoming World Cup.
 At the 2011 Rugby World Cup, the Springboks topped their group before falling to Australia 9–11 in the quarter-finals.

+2012-2015: Heyneke Meyer Era

+In January 2012, Heyneke Meyer was appointed as the Bok coach ahead of an upcoming 3 match series against England which was subsequently won by the Boks 2-0.

+The newly expanded Rugby Championship was next (which saw Argentina participate for the first time) and a series of mixed results saw the Boks finish 3rd with 2 wins, a draw and 3 losses.
+Results improved on the end of year tour as the Boks went unbeaten.